Design & Integration Files• Schematic

 - EVAL-CN0394-ARDZ demo code (see the CN-0394 User Guide)

-Select the correct jumper settings on the EVAL-ADICUP360 board.
+- Select the correct jumper settings on both the EVAL-CN034-ARDZ board and the EVAL-ADICUP360 board.
 The jumper settings are described in detail in the CN-0394 User Guide.

-Information regarding the Arduino form factor-compatible ARM Cortex-M3 development platform (EVAL-ADICUP360) is available in the EVAL-ADICUP360 User Guide.
+- Information regarding the Arduino form factor-compatible ARM Cortex™-M3 development platform (EVAL-ADICUP360) is available in the EVAL-ADICUP360 User Guide.

 Functional Block Diagram